jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bootstrap/readme.md

 Bootstrap is the visual theme on which much of the modern web is based.
 For instance, the styling of Github's readmes and markdown files is based very heavily on Bootstrap.

+One of the creators of bootstrap, [Mark Otto](http://markdotto.com/) left twitter shortly after releasing bootstrap and now works at GitHub!

 Bootstrap was born in 2011 as Twitter Blueprint.
 The fact that it's ubiquitious now speaks to how much of a need there was for it: prior to Bootstrap, there were lots of mini-frameworks you could use, but trying to run 35 stylesheets at the same time creates a tremendous headache.

 ### Bootstrap is a godsend for developers

 As has been discussed, you can make the most amazing back-end functionality ever, but if the front-end doesn't look presentable you'll have a difficult time selling it.

 Bootstrap lets you make a polished-looking app with minimal effort.
-As a result, many websites today look very "Bootstrappy".
+As a result, many websites today look very ["Bootstrappy"](https://24ways.org/2012/how-to-make-your-site-look-half-decent/).

 Unless you're trying to get a job in the realm of visual design, it's better to spend 15 minutes making your app look good with Bootstrap than it is to spend 3 days writing your own CSS.
 Why?